Georgiana-Baclava/Trie/README.md

 The project aims to provide 2 implementations for data structure Trie.
 First Trie is Insensitive Case and the second one is Ignore Characters( e.g: ‘-‘, ‘_’, ‘(‘, ‘)’ ) including digits (e.g ‘0-9‘).
-The difference between the two implementations is made excusively at toCharArray() method.
+The difference between the two implementations is made exclusively at toCharArray() method.